 Sweaters/Outerwear: Navy fleece jacket, or gray sweatshirt, with CPS logo.
-Sports sweatshirts may be worn by team members only.
-Other jackets may be worn to school, but not during the school day in classes, hallways, field trips, or in Church.
+Other jackets may be worn to school, but not during the school day in classes, hallways, field trips, or in church.
 Exceptions may be made by the principal during winter under extreme cold conditions.

 Socks: Black or white socks.
-No low cut sport socks.
+No low-cut sport socks.

-Boys Shoes: Black or brown dress oxford, tie or Velcro, or Penny Loafer, in addition to a Sperry/top-sider style shoe with no embellishments or designs (tan, brown, navy-no canvas Sperrys).
-Girl's Shoes: Mary Janes, black dress oxford, tie or Velcro, or Penny Loafer, or Sperry/top-sider style shoe with no embellishments or designs (tan, brown, navy-no canvas Sperrys).
+Boys Shoes: Black or brown dress oxford, tie or Velcro, or Penny Loafer, in addition to a Sperry/topsider style shoe with no embellishments or designs (tan, brown, navy-no canvas Sperrys).
+Girl's Shoes: Mary Janes, black dress oxford, tie or Velcro, or Penny Loafer, or Sperry/topsider style shoe with no embellishments or designs (tan, brown, navy-no canvas Sperrys).
 No ballet shoes.
 All shoes must be cut below the ankle with a maximum 1" heel.
 All athletic, boot or skate type shoes are prohibited.
 Shoes must have a back and be worn as designed.
-All shoes must have nonmarking soles.
+All shoes must have non marking soles.